-UUC has the unusual distinction of having fostered two different Jewish congregations which later settled in the Wedgwood neighborhood.
+UUC has the unusual distinction of having fostered two different Jewish congregations which later settled into other, permanent locations in Wedgwood.
 Temple Beth Am had begun using space at the old University District site before the move, and the group moved to Wedgwood along with UUC.
 They continued meeting at UUC on NE 68th Street until their own building on NE 80th & 25th Avenue NE, north of Dahl Field, was completed in 1965.

 To the north of UUC across NE 68th Street there was a building which had a very short life of only eight years as View Ridge Brethren Church.
 In 1963 the building was purchased by UUC and remodeled into classrooms with a social hall.
 Since the building had become general-use and had no Christian religious symbols, it was suitable for use by another Jewish congregation which was starting up, Congregation Beth Shalom.